GovTechSG/ship-hats-portal/manage-user-groups.md

 1. From the side menu, click **Users** > **All User Groups**.

    The **All User Groups** window appears, displaying all the user groups listed under the **Group Name** column.
-   At the top, you can view the quota consumed and available.
-For example, 2/12 groups created indicates that you have created 2 out of the 12 group quota that is available based on the number of projects your subscription can create.
+   At the top, you can view the quota consumed/quota available.
+For example, `2/12 groups created` indicates that you have created 2 out of the 12 group quota that is available based on the number of projects your subscription can create.

    <!--In the image below, you can see available quota is 200 and number of groups created is 100.-->